Cerro Vista • Sangre de Cristo Mountains

 Looking north at Wheeler Peak

-Cerro Vista is a big peak in the Sangre de Cristo Mountains, but it is relatively unknown as the big 13ers to the north and south - Wheeler and Truchas - get all the glory.
-However, Cerro Vista is a highly prominent peak, the highest peak in the section of the range hemmed in by a rough triangle with Taos to the north, and Mora and Venado (Picuris Pueblo) to the south.
-The map showed some promising road access options, with the potential for some easy short hikes.
-Access did not appear to be an issue.
+Cerro Vista is a peak in the Sangre de Cristo Mountains, but it does not see a lot of traffic since the big 13ers to the north and south (Wheeler and Truchas) get all the glory.
+However, Cerro Vista is a highly prominent peak, the highest peak in the section of the range hemmed in by a triangle with Taos to the north, and Mora and Venado (Picuris Pueblo) to the south.
+The map showed some promising road access, meaning that the actual hike could be shortened the farther in I drove.

-The weather seemed to improve so I drove up the remaining mile or so to the saddle directly east of the peak, but there were no good camping pullouts up here (in drier weather, perhaps, but the few pullouts up here were big mud bogs).
-I drove back down past my old spot (and all the cattle) and found a great spot not too much farther down.
+The weather seemed to improve, so I drove the remaining mile to the saddle below of the peak, but there were no good camp pullouts up here (in drier weather, perhaps, but the few pullouts up here were big mud bogs).
+I drove back down past my old spot (and all the cattle) and found a better spot not too much farther down.
 It was open, with no trees, but hidden from the road by a small rise and with neat rock outcrops that I scampered up for views.
 It was peaceful and quiet up here.
-No ATVs to spoil the solitude.
 I turned in when it got dark, about 8:30 p.m.
 The rain had stopped an hour ago and the clouds were beginning to thin and clear out, too.
-I had a great night and spent some time staring at the stars.
+I had a great night and spent time staring at the stars.